sandialabs/Arcus/README.md

 ### Comparers

-The _Comparers_ package contains useful Comparer objects for comparing properties of IP Addresses and IP Address composite objects
+The _Comparers_ package contains useful Comparer objects for comparing properties of IP Addresses and IP Address composite objects.

 -  `DefaultAddressFamilyComparer` - A comparer that compares address families.
 Most frequently `Internetwork` (IPv4) and `InternetworkV6` (IPv6)
 -  `DefaultIPAddressComparer` - A comparer for `IPAddress` objects